M2-Ventures-EHR/killbill-swagger-coden/README.md

 ## Using the generator

 **Pre-requisite:** Read the [swagger README](https://github.com/swagger-api/swagger-codegen/blob/master/README.md) to install the binary and get some understanding on how things work.
 The generator relies on `swagger-codegen` version `2.4.1`.
-In order to dowload the `swagger-codegen-cli` required by the `build.sh` script, you can run the following:
+In order to download the `swagger-codegen-cli` required by the `build.sh` script, you can run the following (This downloads the `swagger-codegen-cli` jar file to the local Maven repo) :

 ```